Skip to main content

 • Provide a formal introduction to the organization and the expectations of board members

-• Enable the Board Fellows to complete one or two meaningful, mutually beneficial projects
+• Enable the Board Fellows to complete one or two impactful projects

 "The Board Fellows program never ceases to deliver exceptional candidates who take genuine interest in the functioning of nonprofits and how to improve this.
 We will never not want to participate in this amazing opportunity!"